JasonYao/JasonYao.github.io/content/about.md

   Squarespace to begin taking a proactive approach to fraudulent behavior, instead of a reactive one.

-## Education
-Like all NYU alumni, I too chose that great school to learn in after getting rejected from Columbia for the 7th time.

-There may or may not be a video of me singing "Hey there Columbia" to the tune of "Hey there Delilah" floating around somewhere.

-Bachelor of Arts in Computer Science from Courant at New York University, 2017 grad.

 ## Pure self-promotional shilling written back in 2017
 > Honestly it's kinda fun to take a look back at this